raphaelquast/jupyter_notebook_intro/README.md

 (GitHub should render it automatically)

+## Using Binder to run the notebook without a local installation
 To try jupyter notebooks **without installing anything locally**, click on the "launch binder" icon above and wait for the server to complete setting up the environment.
 (this might take several minutes since the python environment etc. has to be set up on a server with very limited resources)